greeble-dev/bevy_mod_skinned_aabb/README.md

 https://github.com/user-attachments/assets/73d236da-43a8-4b63-a19e-f3625d374077

 The goal of the plugin is to [fix meshes disappearing due to incorrect AABBs](https://github.com/bevyengine/bevy/issues/4971).
-It works by pre-calculating AABBs for each joint of a skinned mesh.

 ## Quick Start